desmos-labs/desmos/x/reports/spec/03-state.md

 * `0x03 | Subspace ID | Post ID | Reporter | -> bytes(ReportID)`

 ## User Report
-A user report is stored using the combination of subspace, post IDs and reporter address as key.
+A user report is stored using the combination of subspace id, post id and reporter address as the key.
 This allows to easily query all the reports towards a specific user.

 * `0x04 | Subspace ID | User | Reporter | -> bytes(ReportID)`